DigiBP/digibp-dom/README.md

 - Camunda BPM modeler and DMN diagrams: To model the process
 - Camunda Platform / BPM for executing BPMN workflows and DMN decision tables
-- GitHub: For documentation, modelling and project artefacts
+- GitHub: For documentation, modelling and project artefacts and sharing the data within the Group
-- Heroku: Cloud Platform as a Service (PaaS) provider
+- Heroku: Cloud Platform as a Service (PaaS) provider; For the deployement of the Camunda BPM processes
-- Postman:
+- Postman: To transfer the data from Postman to Integromat
 - Integromat: For process automation > connection & process integration
   - If trigger then action until loop (condition)
+- Dialogflow: Chatbot integration

 ### Get existing job description